Gay New York

 The Bureau of General Services - Queer Division, at The Center, is a queer cultural center/ bookstore and event space, offering books, publications, and art, and hosting readings, performances, film screenings, book discussion groups, and workshops.

-Fringe NYC in August is the largest annual multi-arts festival in North America, with over 200 international companies presenting 1200 or so performances over 16 days, at 20 venues.
-Taking a one-year hiatus in 2017 - look for 2018 details TBA.
+Fringe NYC, once the largest annual multi-arts festival in North America, with over 200 international companies presenting 1200 or so performances over 16 days, at 20 venues, took a break in 2017.
+A smaller adjudicated festival took place in October 2018.
+For future plans see their website (donate if you can).

 Dixon Place features cutting edge, exprimental and provocative theater, film, performance art, dance, music, variety shows and comedy, all year, with a Hot Festival NYC in late summer.
 The Fresh Fruit Festival also has performances of LGBTQ arts & culture with works in theater, dance, film, music and the visual arts.

-Boxers sports bar Leagues page has a list of 26 local LGBT and friendly sports leagues, including: basketball, bowling, swimming, cycling, football, hockey, rock climbing, rugby, sailing, soccer, tennis, volleyball, wrestling, and the Sundance Outdoor Adventure Society.
+Boxers sports bar Leagues page has a list of 27 local LGBT and friendly sports leagues and associations, including basketball, bowling, swimming, cycling, football, hockey, rock climbing, rugby, sailing, soccer, tennis, volleyball, wrestling, and the Sundance Outdoor Adventure Society.

-See our events tab for these and more annual highlights, such as NY Pride in late June, Harlem Pride, Folsom East, in June, and various gallery exhibits, plays, leather/fetish and bear events, and other special dance parties such as the Black Party - this year Rites XXXVIII on April 1st.
+See our events page for these and more annual highlights: NY Pride in late June; Harlem Pride; Folsom East, in June; and various gallery exhibits, plays, leather/fetish and bear events, and other special dance parties such as the Black Party.
 BoiParty produces several ongoing nights around Manhattan, along with other special party events.
 Buffboyzz offers fully nude male strip shows at various venues around town.

 Daniel Nardicio presents playful clothing-optional parties in New York City and Fire Island, often with naked performers and staff; also shows with his favorite singers, performers and comedians on stage.

-Ace Hotel (20 W 29th St, at Broadway; 212-679-2222), 12-story Midtown building, gay-targeted boutique hotel chain, 260 rooms, near theaters of Times Square; Breslin Lobby Bar craft beers, spirits, and snacks from the Michelin-starred Breslin kitchen with DJs and weekend live bands .
+Ace Hotel (20 W 29th St, at Broadway; 212-679-2222), 12-story Midtown building, gay-targeted boutique hotel chain, 260 rooms, near Times Square theaters; The Breslin breakfast, lunch, dinner and weekend brunch, Michelin-starred chef, Lobby Bar craft beers, spirits, and snacks, DJs and weekend live bands.

 Chelsea Mews Guesthouse (344 W 15th St; 212-255-9174), eight rooms, men-only, clothing optional; laundry service and bike tour come with the room.